PineappleIOnic/PineappleIOnic/README.md

 <h2 align="center">Hey 👋, I'm Bradley Schofield.</h2>
 <p align="center">Fullstack Engineer Specialising in JavaScript, Python, C++ and openness to learning new concepts and languages.</p>

-<p>Fun fact, If I need a placeholder user for to outline designs I normally use either Salieri or Amadeus as a reference to Steins;Gate 0 (and Mozart aswell as Antonio themselves.)

 <h2 align="center">Links</h2>

 - [Website](https://ionicisere.co.uk)